 The Wear OS app

 You likely won’t use the Wear OS app on your smartphone very often after the initial pairing process.
 Aside from pairing your watch to your phone, the app is basically a giant settings menu.
 It lets you change watch faces, add/remove tiles, edit barebones notification settings, and enable things like the always-on display or tilt-to-wake functionality.
 You can also check your connected watch’s battery and storage amounts.

-Keep in mind, you can do most of these things on your Wear OS watch.
+Keep in mind, you can do most of these things right on your watch.

 Fitbit and Google: What’s the deal?

 We have covered this topic extensively in our detailed Fitbit guide.
 To avoid repeating ourselves, we’ll give you the “greatest hits” of what’s going on now that Fitbit is officially part of Google.

 Google officially purchased Fitbit, one of the world’s biggest health and wellness companies, for $2.1 billion on January 14, 2021.
 Google intends to utilize Fitbit’s hardware portfolio to bolster its bigger wearable ambitions.
 As Google’s Rick Osterloh said in the announcement, this deal is about “devices, not data.”